GlacioHack/geoutils/doc/source/benchmarking_performance.md

 Two reference graphics summarize the core results:

-- **Execution time relative to GDAL** for each comparable operation (using end-to-end time with file reading/writing for comparison),
+- **End-to-end time relative to GDAL** for each comparable operation
-- **Peak memory usage as raster size increases**, including the full process and its workers.
+- **Peak RAM as raster size increases**, including the full process and its workers

 :::{figure} https://glaciohack.github.io/geoutils/documentation/time_relative_to_gdal.svg
-:alt: GeoUtils execution mode time relative to GDAL for four raster operations
+:alt: End-to-end GeoUtils execution-mode time relative to GDAL for four raster operations

-Execution time on the largest raster size shared by every execution mode and the GDAL CLI.
-GDAL is the reference.
+End-to-end time on the largest raster size shared by every execution mode and the GDAL CLI.
+GDAL is the reference at one.
 :::

 :::{figure} https://glaciohack.github.io/geoutils/documentation/peak_ram_by_raster_size.svg
-:alt: Peak memory usage by raster size for GeoUtils execution modes and GDAL
+:alt: Peak process-tree RAM by raster size for GeoUtils execution modes and GDAL

-Peak memory usage for the benchmark process and all execution-mode workers as raster dimensions increase.
+Peak RAM for the benchmark process and all execution-mode workers as raster dimensions increase.
 :::

 These graphics show the latest complete CI benchmark and may be newer than this documentation version.